S-M-J-I/Multimodal-SER/README.md

 ```

 ## Weights
-To obtain the weights of the model, kindly access the following [link](https://drive.google.com/drive/folders/141iQxVmjnL0zsWhjmakI6stK2CdoeRln?usp=sharing)
+To obtain the weights of the model, kindly access it through the [weights](./weights/) directory. ***Torch hub support for ease of model use is being worked on.***

-For any assistance or issues, kindly open an Issue in this repository.
+#### For any assistance or issues, kindly open an Issue in this repository.

 ## Contributions